Skip to main content

 During Surgery

-• General or local anesthesia
+• General anesthesia or local anesthesia with sedation, depending on approach and patient factors

-• Access to optic nerve sheath
+• Careful access to the optic nerve sheath inside the orbit

-• Small cuts made in sheath
+• Small openings made in the sheath

-• Takes 1-2 hours
+• Usually takes 1-2 hours

 After Surgery